MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Discussion

 \section{Discussion}

 Species distribution models have demonstrated their value in various ecological and conservation applications \citep{guisan2013predicting}.
 However, these diverse applications require flexibility in selecting input variables and the ability to analyze and explain model predictions.
 Additionally, SDMs often face challenges related to inconsistent environmental data between locations, making it difficult to transfer models to new areas with limited data availability \citep{petitpierre2017selecting}.
 In this work, we introduce MaskSDM, a deep learning approach based on masked data modeling that overcomes these limitations by allowing the model to consider an arbitrary subset of predictors as input while providing accurate explainability metrics on their contributions.
-We show that its predictions closely match those of a model trained specifically on the chosen subset of predictors, allowing tailor-made variable selection for specific locations, applications, and species, while maintaining the simplicity and effectiveness of a single model.
-MaskSDM also improves the interpretability of SDMs by enabling a clearer understanding of how different predictors contribute to predictions and model performance.
+We show that its predictions closely match those of a model trained specifically on the chosen subset of predictors and are more accurate than alternative approaches commonly used in SDMs.
+Additionally, MaskSDM allows the input variable selection to be tailored to specific locations, applications, and species, while maintaining the simplicity and effectiveness of a single model.
+MaskSDM also improves the interpretability of SDMs by enabling a clearer understanding of how different predictors contribute.
 Furthermore, it facilitates more reliable Shapley value estimation, providing a single score for each predictor or predictor group to summarize its contribution effectively.
-The computation of spatially explicit Shapley values helps disentangle the contributions of different predictor groups to the model output.
-Unlike prediction maps, which may primarily reflect the spatial autocorrelation of species distributions, Shapley values highlight the influence of specific predictors, potentially offering a clearer view of the underlying biological processes \citep{fourcade2018paintings}.
-However, Shapley values remain an imperfect measure of variable contributions, with known limitations in establishing true causal relationships \citep{kumar2020problems}.
-They should therefore be interpreted as insights into model behavior and potential underlying ecological processes rather than definitive causal explanations.
-Despite these limitations, they offer valuable interpretability compared to alternative approaches.
+Unlike prediction maps, which may primarily reflect the spatial autocorrelation of species distributions, the computation of spatially explicit Shapley values highlights the influence of specific predictors, potentially offering a clearer view of the underlying biological processes \citep{fourcade2018paintings}.
+However, Shapley values have known limitations in establishing true causal relationships \citep{kumar2020problems} and should therefore be interpreted as insights into model behavior and ecological patterns.